johnsensible/django-sendfile/README.rst

 Backends are specified using the setting `SENDFILE_BACKEND`.
 Currenly available backends are:

 * `sendfile.backends.development` - for use with django development server only.
 DO NOT USE IN PRODUCTION
+* `sendfile.backends.xsendfile` - sets X-Sendfile header (as used by mod_xsendfile/apache and lighthttpd)

 If you want to write your own backend simply create a module with a `sendfile` function matching: